 Then I prayed for a lady who has gastro issues.
 She has had pain for a long time…she was also healed!!

 I spoke to Kieren tonight on the phone.
 I miss him so much.
 I wish he were here to see God at work.
 It would make this trip so much easier, with him by my side

 Today I went out with to do the DVD collection.
-We only had an hour to do as many collections as possible but we only ended up making it to 2 “houses”.
+We only had an hour to do as many collections as possible but we only ended up making it to two “houses”.

-At each house there was a salvation but at the second house, the Man – John said that he feels demonic presences so we anointed his land & home, once I led him through salvation.
+At each house there was a salvation but at the second house the man, John, said that he feels demonic presences so we anointed his land and home, once I had led him through a salvation prayer.

-He wanted to know more about the Holy Spirit, as he didn’t understand where faith comes from to receive the spirit so I went through Scripture with him and talked through what it meant in terms for him.
+He wanted to know more about the Holy Spirit.
+He didn’t understand where faith comes from to receive the Spirit, so I went through Scripture with him and talked through what it meant in terms for him.

-Joseph was really happy at the thought of receiving the Holy Spirit once he realised what it meant but when I was praying for him, God spoke to me & said “he has unforgiveness on his heart”
+Joseph was really happy at the thought of receiving the Holy Spirit once he realised what it meant, but when I was praying for him God spoke to me and said; “he has unforgiveness on his heart”.

 As soon as he spoke God said to me that he was also angry from “generational sin” that had been passed to him.

-We then prayed for the Holy Spirit…Joseph nearly collapsed from the power and he instantly began speaking in tongue.
+We then prayed for the Holy Spirit…Joseph nearly collapsed from the power and he instantly began speaking in tongues.